This post contains affiliate links by which I may earn a commission to support this ministry and my family at no extra cost to you. Disclosure

 As Christians, we are lifelong learners.
 We never outgrow the need to study God’s Word until the day He completes the good work He began in us and we are conformed to the likeness of His Son.

 Whether you are a new believer or a mature Christian, whether you parent toddlers or teenagers, whether you are young or old, study God’s Word today.
-Use Bible Drills or any other method that helps you and your children know His Word better which will lead to knowing Him better.
+Use Bible Drills or any other method that helps you and your children know His Word better.
+Knowing His Word better will lead to knowing God better.

 I will continue to support Bible Drills in my church and family because as my children grow up I want them to remember that the skills they learn in Bible Drills will produce fruit for a lifetime.